fuchien/meli/README.md

 ## ItemsPage

-Return on list with max 4 Products searched by query
+Return a list with max 4 Products searched by query

 ## DetailsPage

-Return product clicked details and description
+Return product details and description

 ---